bitcoincore-dev/bitcoin-2001-863168-294116-d812cf1189/doc/build-windows-msvc.md

 In following istructions, the "Debug" configuration can be specified instead of the "Release" one.

-### 4. Building with Dynamic Linking
+### 4. Building with Dynamic Linking with GUI

 ```
-cmake -B build --preset vs2022                 # It might take a while if the vcpkg binary cache is unpopulated or invalidated.
+cmake -B build --preset vs2022 -DBUILD_GUI=ON  # It might take a while if the vcpkg binary cache is unpopulated or invalidated.
 cmake --build build --config Release           # Use "-j N" for N parallel jobs.
 ctest --test-dir build --build-config Release  # Use "-j N" for N parallel tests.
 Some tests are disabled if Python 3 is not available.
 ```

-### 5. Building with Static Linking
+### 5. Building with Static Linking without GUI

 ```
 cmake -B build --preset vs2022-static          # It might take a while if the vcpkg binary cache is unpopulated or invalidated.